bannaych/kubernetes/oracle-setup.md

 # Configure the Oracle 12c Deployment

-- Create the persistent volumes for Oracle, is this example I will create a one volume to run Oracle one
+- Create the persistent volumes for Oracle, is this example I will create a one volume.
 ```
 kind: PersistentVolumeClaim
 apiVersion: v1